siddhant7666/siddhant7666/README.md

 Web Developer and Designer | Web3.0 | ML/AI
 -------------------------------------------

 I am currently pursuing my undergad in Information Technology in 2nd year of University.
-I am a web developer skilled with all recent technologies including HTML,CSS, JS, BOOTSTRAP, REACT, TAILWIND CSS, REACT, NODE.JS, EXPRESS.JS, MONGODB.
+I am a web developer skilled with all recent technologies including HTML,CSS, JS, BOOTSTRAP, REACT, TAILWIND CSS, NODE.JS, EXPRESS.JS, MONGODB.
 Recently I have been learning and exploring about Web3.0, blockchain, ML, AI.

 * 🌍  I'm based in New Delhi, India
 * 🖥️  See my portfolio at [noob CODER website](http://h)